webdevops/php-docker-boilerplate/README.md

 - Elasticsearch (disabled, without configuration)
 - Redis (disabled)
 - Memcached (disabled)
+- Mailcatcher (if no mail sandbox is used, eg. [Vagrant Development VM](https://github.com/mblaschke/vagrant-development))
 - maybe more later...

 This Docker boilerplate based on the best practises and don't use too much magic.